 That's like saying war makes murder more convenient.
 Your idea of

-convenience is slowly destroying your health and the environment, all
+is slowly destroying your health and the environment, all

 you want to be lazy and stupid and eat unhealthy food.